codingforpleasure/customized-workspace/Ubuntu/useful-resources/optimizers.md

 * It performs larger updates (e.g. high learning rates) for those parameters that are related to infrequent features.

-* smaller updates (low learning rates) for frequent one.
+* Smaller updates (low learning rates) for frequent one.

 #### Diagonal AdaGrad (this version is the one used in practice)